steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Site_Navigation">^</a>
 ## <span id="What_languages_are_supported">What languages are supported?</span>

-English is the most-used language used on the Steemit platform, but communities are forming that speak other languages.
+Currently steemit.com supports English, Spanish, Russian, French, Italian, Korean, Polish, and Chinese.
+There are also many communities using the platform that speak other languages.
+If you are interested in joining our translation team to add additional languages or help support the ones we have, please [email us](mailto:translate@steemit.com).

 <a href="#Table_of_Contents_Site_Navigation">^</a>
 # Posting